yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ 💐 PublicDataUSA
 Find [your information](https://www.publicdatausa.com/).
 Copy the URL with your results and enter it along with your name and email address on the [remove page](https://www.publicdatausa.com/remove.php).

+### ☠ 💐 PublicRecord
+Look for [your contact info](https://publicrecord.com/opt-me-out/).
+If it shows up, select your record for removal.
+You will need to fill out your name and email and solve a captcha.
+You will receive an email which will require you to confirm your opt-out request.

 ### PropertyRecs
 Search for your name and state in the [opt-out page](https://dashboard.propertyrecs.com/opt-out), then opt out if needed.